Rainy Day Activities for Kids In The Northwest!

 Living in the Northwest we have plenty of rainy days.
-When we have a Winter and Spring like we have this year (with an exceptionally high number of rainy days), the kids start to get a bit stir crazy.
+When we have weather like we have this year (with an exceptionally high number of rainy days), the kids start to get a bit stir crazy.
 We have put together some of our favorite ways to get the kids out of the house and burn off some of that energy on a rainy day.
 You may also want to check your local community centers.
 Many of them offer indoor gym days, swimming fun, and even rock climbing walls!
+Here are some of our favorite things to do on a rainy day for families.

 Roller Skating (Sign up for free roller skating for kids here)